 The purpose of the deliverables to be developed and work to be performed under this Section is to assess the level of risk the Facility may pose to the groundwater and drinking water aquifers and to inform the Parties in subsequent development of BAPT decisions.
 The Risk/Vulnerability Assessment Report may include:

 - a.
 A risk matrix; - b.
 Probability of catastrophic events (seismic events, leaks); - c.
 Completed hydrology studies; - d.
-Probability of mechanical and human errors; and - e.
-Effectiveness of risk mitigation and protective measures.
+Probability of mechanical and human errors; - e.
+Effectiveness of risk mitigation and protective measures; and - f.
+A comparison of risks and benefits between the current Facility and alternative fuel storage facilities.